 9. Doesn’t Have to Cost Much Money

 When you’re unemployed or working fewer hours, the last thing you need is a hobby that makes you spend more money.
 Fortunately, with running, all you need is a pair of shoes!
-You don’t even have to join a gym because you can run outside, which is nicer anyway.
+You don’t even have to join a gym.
+You can run outside, which is nicer anyway.

-As someone who definitely was keeping a tight budget, I appreciated that I still could run outside without any cost to me.
+As someone who definitely was keeping a tight budget, I appreciated that I still could run outside cost-free.
 It gave me something to do without any financial impact.

 10. Gives You an Opportunity to Socialize